dpc/insideout/README.md

 # insideout - Wrap composed types inside-out

 Turn `Option<Result<O, E>>` into `<Result<Option<O>, E>>` and the other way around.
+Also for `Iterator`s and potentially other types.

-Feel free to submit PR especially for other types where this operation makes sense.
+Feel free to submit PR for other types where this operation makes sense.